 To use environment variables set on the Contexts page, the person running the workflow must be a member of the organization for which the context is set and the rule must allow access to all projects in the org.
 The default context name is

-org-default and the default rule allows access to all projects in the org.
+org-global and the default rule allows access to all projects in the org.

 Using a Context